heroiclabs/nakama/sample_go_module/README.md

    ```
    cd $GOPATH/src/plugin_project # Your project folder.
 See instructions above.
-   docker run --rm -v "$PWD:/go/build/tempbuild" heroiclabs/nakama-pluginbuilder:2.1.0 build --buildmode=plugin -o ./modules/plugin_project.so
+   docker run --rm -v "$PWD:/go/src/tempbuild" heroiclabs/nakama-pluginbuilder:2.1.0 build --buildmode=plugin -o ./modules/plugin_project.so
    ```

-   In the command above we bind mount your current folder into the container and use the Go toolchain inside it to run the build.
+   In the command above we bind-mount your current folder into the container and use the Go toolchain inside it to run the build.
 The output artifacts are written back into your host filesystem.

 2. Use our official Docker Compose [file](https://heroiclabs.com/docs/install-docker-quickstart/#using-docker-compose) to run all containers together and load in your custom module.